Momentum is accelerating at our vernon campus as planning continues towards our long-held vision for a revolutionary nursing home model.

 Since 2003, however, a visionary concept from an innovative group of professional has grown nationwide.
 The Green House model is both clinical and non-institutional.
-Currently there are 243 such facilities in the U. S. If successful, our campus in Vernon would be home to the first Green House in Vermont.
+Currently there are 243 such facilities in the U. S (and counting).
+If successful, our campus in Vernon would be home to the first Green House in Vermont.

 Physically, a Green House is distinct.
 Elders live in individual clusters of houses that accommodate up to 10-12 elders each.
 All rooms and bathrooms are private.
 The house contains a central living and dining room for meals and most activities, plus a full kitchen for meal and snack preparation.

 In Green Houses, natural and architectural design (décor, lighting, use of gardens) are considered equal in importance to functional concerns.
 At the same time, they employ advanced technology that is subtle and makes care practices non-intrusive.

 Just as distinctive is the Green House’s care model, based on GHP core values of “Real Home, Meaningful Life and Empowered Staff.”
 Instead of operating on the basis of pre-set functions and routines that benefit administrative efficiencies and the staff’s schedule, care is resident-centered.
 For example, elders may choose when they rise, eat and recreate.

 Further, the care model is designed to enhance a consistent, family-style atmosphere within each house.
 Staff are empowered to collaborate in daily routines rather than via traditional “top down” lines of management.

 Statistics collected since their inception show that Green Houses bring measurable improvements to care quality, resident satisfaction, and staff members’ sense of fulfillment.